Compare

 AI-native configuration, not AI-bolted-on-a-dashboard.

 The difference isn't "Hydra has AI and Intercom has AI."
-The difference is what AI does — for Intercom it answers tickets, for Hydra it configures the product.
+The difference is what AI does.
+For Intercom it answers tickets.
+For Hydra it configures the product and qualifies the pipeline.

 Bundled capability as a buying decision.
 Intercom plus a real CRM plus a real automation tool plus proactive messaging adds up to four separate subscriptions, four login flows, four data models, and four failure modes.
 Hydra is one.
 If your team is 5 people and one of them is a founder whose job is shipping product, the cost of keeping four tools synced is usually larger than any of the individual subscriptions.

 Honest about the edges.
 Hydra is newer.
 It doesn't have 450 pre-built integrations.
-It doesn't have a multi-decade track record.
+It doesn't have a multi-decade track record, it isn't SOC 2 certified yet, and its inbox is an embeddable widget plus email rather than Intercom's full omnichannel breadth.
 If those things matter more than consolidation, Intercom is the better buy.
 I'd rather say that up front than let you find out after you've migrated.

 Where Intercom wins

-Maturity and ecosystem depth.
-Intercom has been around since 2011 and has over 450 integrations across CRMs, analytics, scheduling, and marketing tools. source If your stack depends on a specific third-party tool that already has an Intercom app, that's real value Hydra won't match on day one.
+Maturity, scale, and ecosystem depth.
+Intercom has been around since 2011, has over 450 integrations across CRMs, analytics, scheduling, and marketing tools, and has proven it scales to large support orgs. source If your stack depends on a specific third-party tool that already has an Intercom app, that's real value Hydra won't match on day one.

 Enterprise-grade compliance and multi-brand capability.
-Expert tier adds HIPAA support, SSO, SLA rules, custom roles, and multi-brand messenger. source If you have a mid-market enterprise buyer asking for these things in procurement, Intercom has a filled-out answer.
-Hydra is built for Seed–Series A teams who aren't there yet.
+Expert tier adds enterprise security controls, SSO, SLA rules, custom roles, and multi-brand messenger. source If you have a mid-market enterprise buyer asking for these things in procurement, including compliance certifications Hydra doesn't hold yet, Intercom has a filled-out answer.
+Hydra is built for Seed to Series A teams who aren't there yet.

 Migration notes